searxng/searxng/docs/dev/contribution_guide.rst

 can be extended easily to maximize both its search and its privacy protecting capabilities.

-Many widely used search engine features may work differently, may be turned off by default, or may not be implemented at all in SearXNG **as a consequence of a privacy-by-design approach**.
+Some widely used search engine features may work differently, may be turned off by default, or may not be implemented at all in SearXNG **as a consequence of a privacy-by-design approach**.